Game Industry Trends in 2022

 In the meantime, developers are still perfecting their projects.
-This year we’re expecting Apple’s first AR/VR set, PlayStation VR 2 from Sony, the Cambria AR/VR goggles from Meta, and a number of VR titles, including Wanderer, Ruins Magus, Grand Theft Auto: San Andreas (yup, they’re remastering it for VR), and more.
+This year we’re expecting Apple’s first AR/VR set, PlayStation VR 2 from, the Cambria AR/VR goggles from Meta, and a number of VR titles, including Wanderer, Ruins Magus, Grand Theft Auto: San Andreas (yup, they’re remastering it for VR), and more.

 The Metaverse: from Concept to Reality